Cosninety/water_quality_miami/README.md

 # Exploratory Data Analysis

-## The following notebook demonstrates the workflow for cleaning, visualizing, and lightly analysing a data set of water quality samples taken in Miami, FL.
+## The following notebook demonstrates the workflow for cleaning, visualizing, and lightly analyzing a data set of water quality samples taken in Miami, FL.

 #### About the Data: